The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   81. Name and explain three methods that can be used to teach LLMs how to properly use tools.
   #answer-box[
-    + *Prompting*: Instruct the LLM to use a specific tool by defining in prompt.
+    + *Tutorial Learning*:
+      - Have model tuned for tool use read tool manuals (tutorials), so that it understands the functions of the tool and how to invoke them
+      - Works well with powerful LLMs
-    + *Reinforcement Learning*: Autonomous exploration and correction of errors based on environmental feedback through reinforcement learning.
-Agent learns to select appropriate tools by maximizing rewards.
+    + *Reinforcement Learning*:
+      - Autonomous exploration and correction of errors based on environmental feedback through reinforcement learning
+      - Action space defined by tools
+      - Agent learns to select appropriate tool
+      - Correct action maximize reward signal
+    + *Self-supervised Tool Learning*:
-    + *Self-supervised*: Pre-defined tool APIs and encourage models to call and execute tool APIs.
+      - Pre-defined tool APIs
+      - Encourage models to call and execute tool APIs
-  ]
+      - Design self-supervised loss to evaluate tool execution helpfulness ]
   82. What is the ReAct agent, and what are its benefits?
   #answer-box[